Alpha2749/SG_TrainNavAssist/README.md

 - Left Arrow (←) - Go to the previous train cart
 - Right Arrow (→) - Go to the next train cart
 - Up Arrow (↑) - Open/ Close game screenshots

+Note: When writing a comment or changing the description (i.e. when your cursor is active inside a textbox, the shortcut keys will not work).